vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/mFibonnaci-State-Machine-eg.md

 { A_{i+1} = B_i \quad\text{ }\text{ }\text{ }  } \\
 { B_{i+1} = A_i \cdot B_i }
 $$
-The aim here is to express the evolution of the execution trace in terms of polynomials, build corresponding polynomial identities, and ultimately construct a ZK proof-of-correctness scheme for our mFibonacci state machine.
+The aim here is to; express the evolution of the execution trace in terms of polynomials, build corresponding polynomial identities, and ultimately construct a ZK proof/verification scheme for our mFibonacci state machine.